p3zo/template-python-project/README.md

 # Template Python Project

 A quick jumping-off point for Python projects.
-Includes configuration for [pytest](https://docs.pytest.org/en/6.2.x) for testing and [Docker](https://docs.docker.com) for bundling the project into a reproducible container.
+Includes Docker configuration for bundling the project into a reproducible container, a Makefile, and [pytest](https://docs.pytest.org/en/6.2.x) for testing.

 ## Setup